RefactoringGuru/design-patterns-java/README.md

 ## Roadmap

-- [ ] Add detailed comments all classes.
+- [ ] Add detailed comments to all classes.
 - [ ] Add structure-only examples.

 ## Contributor's Guide

 We appreciate any help, whether it's a simple fix of a typo or a whole new example.
-Just [make a fork](https://help.github.com/articles/fork-a-repo/), do your change and submit a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
+Just [make a fork](https://help.github.com/articles/fork-a-repo/), make your changes, and submit a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

 Here's a style guide which might help you to keep your changes consistent with our code: